 (IVIG).
 Corticosteroids and other medicines may also be prescribed if aspirin and

 IVIG don't work well.
-Once your child is home, he or she may need to take low-dose
+Once your child is home, they may need to take low-dose aspirin

-aspirin for 6 to 8 weeks.
-Don't give your child aspirin without first talking with
+for 6 to 8 weeks.
+Don't give your child aspirin without first talking with their healthcare

 What are possible complications of Kawasaki disease in a child?